liqotech/liqo/docs/pages/User/GettingStarted/demo_k8s_on_desktop.md

 sudo KUBECONFIG=$KUBECONFIG cloudify-uninstall
 ```

-**Note:** During the uninstall process it will be asked if you want to remove the `k8s-on-desktop` namespace too.
+**Note:** During the uninstall process it will be asked if you want to remove the `kod` namespace too.
 Just type "yes" and then press "Enter" to complete the process.

 ## Teardown k3s and liqo
 To teardown k3s and liqo just run the following in both the nodes: